lcbrq/magento-LCB_Story/README.md

-# magento-LCB_Story
+#LCB_UsageStory

-Magento plugin for social stories
+Magento plugin for product usage social stories.
+Allows to create some stories for product usage customer reactions.